Find Affordable College Courses

 Nashville, TN

-Vanderbilt University did quite well in this year’s ranking of the most popular places for visual and performing arts students to get a bachelor’s degree.
-It came in at #7 on the list.
-Located in the city of Nashville, Vanderbilt is a private not-for-profit college with a large student population.
+Vanderbilt University ranked #7 on this year’s Most Popular Visual & Performing Arts Bachelor’s Degree Schools in Tennessee list.
+Located in the large city of Nashville, Vanderbilt is a private not-for-profit school with a fairly large student population.

 Women make up 57% of the visual and performing arts majors at the school.